MichaelAkridge-NOAA/docx-to-markdown-web/README.md

-# DOCX to Markdown Converter | Github Pages
+# DOCX to Markdown Converter using Github Pages

 GitHub Pages site that allows users to upload `.docx` file and convert them to Markdown (`.md`).
 The site uses JavaScript libraries Mammoth.js and Turndown.js to perform the conversion directly in the browser.
 ### - https://michaelakridge-noaa.github.io/docx-to-md-web/